SB-Chalmers/sustainable_building_website/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Wowchemy Research Group"
+title: "Sustainable Building Research Group"
-subtitle: ""
+subtitle: "Building Technology | Department of Architecture and Civil Engineering | Chalmers University of Technology"
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.